 How many countries have a day celebrating literacy?
 Korean Alphabet Day (한글날, Romanized as either Hangŭl Day or Hangeul Day) is celebrated on October 9 in South Korea, and on January 15 in North Korea (known there as Chosŏn’gŭl Day).
-The holiday observance honors the creation of the modern Korean alphabet in 1446 by the Korean king Sejong the Great.
+The holiday observance honors the creation of the modern Korean alphabet, which was created in 1443 and proclaimed in 1446, by the Korean king Sejong the Great.

 Before the invention of this alphabet, Koreans wrote using Hanja, Classical Chinese characters.
 However, literacy in these characters was largely limited to elite men.
 To promote literacy, the Korean alphabet was designed so that people with less education could learn to read and write.
 The Korean alphabet, originally composed of 28 letters, was designed so that the letters each represent a sound.
 Some consider it to be the most “scientific” alphabet in the world.